kddprojectgroup1/kdd-project-group_1/README.md

 2.Data Understanding and EDA:
 ==

-* After importing the dataset, Exploratory Data Analysis is performed.
+* A new "ratings" column is included for the hosts based on the neighbourhood group, price and days of availability of the airbnb.
-* In this dataset we first dropped some features which are not required for EDA and prediction.
+* Dropped some features which are not required for EDA and visualizations.
 * The missing values are checked and then imputation techniques are performed to fill the missing values.
 * Based on the statistical information of the dataset the Outliers are removed.
-* A new "ratings" column is included for the hosts based on the neighbourhood group, price and days of availability of the airbnb.
+* Feature Scaling performed
 * Next in Data Exploration, we get useful insights by visualizing different types of graphs plotted.

 3.Data Preparation:
 ==

 Preparing the data for modelling in the further process.
-If needed planning to do the transformations on some of the features in the dataset.

 4.Machine Learning:
 ==

-In the modelling phase, planning to do the following modelling techniques and compare the models, select the best approproiate model for the datset.
+In the modelling phase, based on dataset we use and compare the models, select the best approproiate model for the datset.

-* Classification: Naive Bayes(NB), Support Vector Machines(SVM)
+* Classification: Naive Bayes(NB) to predict the probability of guests choosing the Airbnb given its location, price, ratings.
-* Clustering: K-Nearest Neighbours(KNN)
+* Clustering: K-Nearest Neighbours(KNN) to know about which locations in NYC is popular for Airbnb's considering price, ratings.
-* Regression: Logistic regression
-* Dividing the dataset into train and test data and further making fit and transform to the data
+* Regression: Linear regression(TF-IDF) to recommend Airbnb to guests by training and testing, based on their selection of features.

 5.Evaluation:
 ==

-For the Evaluation, we use some of the metrics like
+For the Evaluation, we use the metrics like

 * ROC curve
 * AUC value
 * Confusion matrix
-* Accuracy, Precision and Recall

 6.Conclusion:
 ==

-Finally from the dataset we acheive useful insights based on pre-defined objectives.
+Finally, we acheive useful insights from the model built based on pre-defined objectives.